leomol/MSA/README.md

 ```MATLAB
   epochs = {'A', [100, 200], 'B', [200, 500], 'C', [500, 600, 600, 700]};
 ```
-Means there are three epochs called A, B, and C:
+means there are three epochs called A, B, and C:
 ```
 A: 100 to 200
 B: 200 to 500